GraphQL

 (We plan to give back to the Relay community by submitting documentation improvements)

 Relay is the purest GraphQL client and it will do everything to slow you down from doing things the non-GraphQL way.
-For example, Relay makes it pretty hard to implement live paginated queries without using Subscriptions.
+For example, Relay makes implementing live paginated queries without Subscriptions hard.

 Along the same line, GraphQL Relay enforces strong GraphQL naming conventions.
 Each GraphQL Query, Mutation, and Fragment needs to be prefixed by the filename and be suffixed by “Query” or “Mutation”.